 An $846,000 Inheritance Got Lost In Transit.
 That Was In February

 It has been more than nine months since a family in Canada realized that UPS lost a bank draft worth $846,000 (Canadian) that was sent to an inheritor.
-So far, the only money they've recovered is the $32 it cost to ship the document.
-Their bank, TD Canada Trust, has delayed issuing a new bank draft.
+So far, the only money recovered is the $32 it cost to ship the document.
+The family's bank, TD Canada Trust, has delayed issuing a new bank draft.

 Lorette Taylor, who lives in Ontario, was distributing the proceeds from her late father's estate when she tried to send an inheritance to her brother, Louis Paul Hebert, who lives near Cornwall, Ontario, some 270 miles from the office of the family's lawyer.